aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Get all cells which will be updated when this cell is modified.

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use Cell.GetDependentsInCalculation(bool) to get all dependents in calculation chain.
 This property will be removed 12 months later since May 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |